STAMP-project/camp/docs/pages/contributing.md

         returns the proper CAMP object instead of a dictionary.

 *   Configuration

-    *   Extract the installation commands of Z3 in a separate shell script that can be downloaded both by the Docker when building the CAMP image and by Travis.

     *   Find a way to have documentation available per version, when a new version is released.